tothbalazs0920/DataAnonymizationLibrary/README.md

 ```
 Another example:

-In the example usage, I used the adult dataset from the UC Irvine Machine Learning Repository.
+In the second example, I used the adult dataset from the UC Irvine Machine Learning Repository.
 I have chosen this dataset for the example, because it has become the standard
 dataset to compare different kinds of anonymization algorithms.
 The entire adult dataset consists of 32561 records.
 I removed all records